top of page

 Henry is not stressed

 My business is always morphing as the community’s needs for their animals has continued to develop throughout the years.
 At this point there are families for whom I have worked over a span of many many years, tending to generations of pets who have come and gone in their lives.
 It’s quite an experience.
-I enjoy supporting the bonds between people and their animal friends.
+I enjoy supporting the bonds between people and their animal family members.
 It's important and it's profound.

 The camaraderie with other pet sitters in our area is also enjoyable.
 Each has his or her own talents with pets and their people, from those who are just starting out to those more seasoned.